- How are brain and spinal cord tumors in children treated?

 In many cases children will get some combination of these treatments.
 Treatment is based on the type of tumor and other factors.
 Doctors plan each child’s treatment individually to give them the best chance of a cure while limiting side effects as much as possible.

-The next few sections describe the various types of treatments used for brain tumors in children.
+The next few sections describe the various types of treatments used for brain and spinal cord tumors in children.
 This is followed by a description of the most common treatment approaches based on the type of tumor.